SFDO-Tooling/CumulusCI/docs/data.md

 $ cci task run capture_sample_data --org orgname
 ```

-That will extract all of the data from the Salesforce
+That will extract the data from the Salesforce
 org named `orgname` into the dataset named `default`.

 You can then load it into any target org (e.g.